inkyblackness/ss-specs/archives/surveillanceScreens.md

 ## Surveillance Sources

 The sources of surveillance screens are defined with ```L43```.
-This chunk contains a list of up to 8 object table index values.
+This resource contains a list of up to 8 object table index values.
 These referred objects provide the location and orientation for the video source of a screen.
 A screen then refers to one of these entries by using one of the corresponding [special values as 'picture source'](../levelObjects/07_Scenery/levelSceneryEntry.md).

 **Surveillance Sources Table** (16 bytes)